l33tn00b/mcserver_velocity/README.md

   - paper with no players (world inc. nether and end): 10% of a 4000 BogoMips AMD CPU.

  So: don't go for CPU power, go for RAM when choosing a server.

 # Choose Server Image
 - we'll go for Ubuntu 22.04 LTS
+Just because I like it.

 # Basic Server Setup
 - on server: